anzejarni/emergency-ventilator/README.md

 # Emergency Ventilator

-Is a response to the COVID-19 coronavirus response in 2019-2020 for the urgent global need of medical ventilators.
+Is a response to the COVID-19 coronavirus response in 2019-2020 for the urgent global need for medical ventilators.
 This software can be used and modified freely for non-commercial use under the GPL v3 license.

 *CURRENT STATE: Project definition*